-Western Libraries provides access to a wide variety of article and research databases (a WWU log-in is required).
-In addition to the examples listed below, please see the Libraries' online guide to Databases A-Z and/or ask staff at the Libraries' Reference Desk for assistance.
+Western Libraries provides access to a wide variety of article and research databases (a WWU log-in is required for off campus searching, or access databases from within the library).
+In addition to the examples listed below, please see the Libraries' online guide to Databases A-Z and/or ask staff at the Libraries' Research Desk for assistance.

-This guide suggests useful resources for studying the history of Alaska, focusing on resources available through Western Libraries' Heritage Resources programs.
-It is not exhaustive - contact Western Libraries Reference Desk or Heritage Resources' staff if you need assistance finding more information.
+This guide suggests useful resources for studying the history of Alaska, focusing on resources available through Western Libraries' Archives & Special Collections.
+It is not exhaustive - contact Western Libraries Research Desk or Archives & Special Collections' staff if you need assistance finding more information.

 Pavlof Mountains, Alaska.
 Galen Biery Photographs #152, Center for Pacific Northwest Studies, Western Washington University.